lemoncheesecake/lemoncheesecake/README.md

 # Introduction

-lemoncheesecake aims to be a lightweight functional testing framework for Python.
-It provides functionalities such as a test launcher, tests organization (through hierarchical test suites, tags, properties), structured reporting data (JSON, XML) and HTML reports.
+lemoncheesecake is a lightweight functional testing framework for Python.
+It provides functionalities such as test launcher, tests organization (through hierarchical test suites, tags, properties), structured reporting data (JSON, XML) and HTML reports.

 Tests are defined as methods in a testsuite class that can also contain sub testsuites allowing the developer to define a complex hierarchy of tests.
 Tests and testsuites are identified by a unique id and a description.
-Tags, properties (key/value pairs), URLs can be associated to both test and testsuites.
-Those metadata can be used later by the user to filter the test he wants to run.
+Tags, properties (key/value pairs), URLs can be associated with both test and testsuites.
+These metadata can be used later by the user to filter the test he wants to run.

-One of the key feature of lemoncheesecake is it's reporting capabilities, providing the user with various format (XML, JSON, HTML) and the possibility to create his own reporting backend.
+One of the key features of lemoncheesecake is it's reporting capabilities, providing the user with various formats (XML, JSON, HTML) and the possibility to create his own reporting backend.

 # Getting started

 ## Implementing the launcher
+The first step to creating your tests is to implement the launcher.

-The launcher is in charge of loading the testsuites and running the tests accordingly to the user options passed through the CLI:
+The launcher is in charge of loading the testsuites and running the tests according to the user options passed through the CLI:

 ```python
 # mytests.py: